Student in hardhat, protective eye gear, in lab

 Students will use this lab and its state-of-the-art equipment to perform various water quality tests including pH, turbidity, conductivity, and acidity.

 UWM students have many additional resources available to them within the College of Engineering & Applied Science.
 From computer labs and tutoring resources to teaching labs and spaces to create or collaborate.
-Details here.
+See a full list of our resource rooms and labs at this link.

 Research Opportunities